Learn DBOS Java

 2. Workflows and Steps

 DBOS helps you add reliability to Java programs.
-The key feature of DBOS is workflow functions comprised of steps.
+The key feature of DBOS is workflow methods comprised of steps.
 DBOS automatically provides durability by checkpointing the state of your workflows and steps to its system database.
 If your program crashes or is interrupted, DBOS uses this saved state to recover each of your workflows from its last completed step.
 Thus, DBOS makes your application resilient to any failure.

 Let's create a simple DBOS program that runs a workflow of two steps.

-package com.example;
+package org.example;

 import dev.dbos.transact.DBOS;